AI Data Center Power - Market Intelligence

 DOE ARDPJan 2024$303MMilestone-BasedPerformance-based, fixed-price milestones over 7 years.
 Total project value: $629M ($303M DOE, $326M Kairos).

-The DOE contract structure is milestone-based.
-Kairos only gets paid when they hit specific technical milestones.
-The government is co-investing $303M because they believe this technology works, with payment conditions on proving it.
+The DOE contract is milestone-based: Kairos only gets paid when it hits specific technical milestones.
+The $303M is government co-investment, with payment tied to proving the technology rather than handed over up front.

-Several milestones have already been achieved: NRC construction permits, ETU reactor vessel installations, and HALEU fuel supply agreements.
+Several milestones have already been hit: NRC construction permits, ETU reactor vessel installations, and HALEU fuel supply agreements.

 Leadership